 The year 1349 dawned with a sense of foreboding for the people of St Albans.
-News would reached them of the virulent plague that had arrived on the shores of England in the summer of 1348.
-They may even have heard of the death from the disease of Edward III’s daughter Joan in September, in Bordeaux, en route to meet her betrothed, Peter of Castile.
-Now the pestilence (as the Black Death was known to contemporaries) was snaking its way through England along trading routes.
+News would have reached them of the virulent plague that had arrived on the shores of England in the summer of 1348.
+They may even have heard of the mysterious disease that had killed Edward III’s daughter Joan in September, passing through Bordeaux to meet her betrothed, Peter of Castile.
+Now the pestilence (as the Black Death was known to contemporaries) was snaking its way through England, following the trading routes.

 The pestilence draws closer to St Albans